- It’s a good idea to read the prospectus for any fund you plan to buy

 One of the best ways to learn about a fund is by reading its prospectus.
 All stocks, bonds, mutual funds, and ETFs are required by law to file a prospectus with the Securities and Exchange Commission (SEC).

-When you read a prospectus, you may be see a lot of jargon.
+When you read a prospectus, you may see a lot of jargon.
 Fear not!
-We break it down and decode it so you can be a smarter and more confident investor.
+We’ve broken it down and decoded it so you can be a smarter and more confident investor.

 What’s a prospectus?

 A prospectus is essentially the financial blueprint of a stock, bond, or fund.
 (In this article, we’re talking about funds.)
 The prospectus can help you familiarize yourself with its holdings and objectives, and provide you with information about its performance, managers and fees.

 In the old days, a paper version of the prospectus would have been sent to you in the mail.
 Today, a fund’s prospectus is easily and readily available online.
 Most times you can find it by simply typing the fund’s ticker and “prospectus” into a search engine.